ItsSchatten/HowRecomended/README.md

 This plugin is for spigot.

-Anyone can edit this plugin as long as they leave appropriate credit to me. _ItsShadow_ (Kade)
+Anyone can edit this plugin as long as they leave appropriate credit to me.
+ItsSchatten (Kade)

 # Description